LRiqlapa/picture-to-world/README.md

 <img width="351" height="313" alt="image" src="https://github.com/user-attachments/assets/eabfad4c-06ac-4bcb-be97-efb29ef973cc" />

-then uploud your image and make sure the pixel its 24k and rasio 100 : 60
+then uploud your image and set the pixel its 24k and rasio 100 : 60

 like this: